watterott/HDMI-Adapter/software/README.md

 * **EDID Data:**
     On a display with capacitive touchpanel the jumpers *SDA+SCL* have to be opened after the programming.
 Otherwise a computer cannot read out the EDID from the EEPROM.
-    Because the display timings are not standard timings some operating systems are ignoring the settings.
+    Because the display timings are not standard timings some operating systems ignore the settings.
 In this case the HDMI display settings have to be set by hand.
     See [FAQ](https://github.com/watterott/HDMI-Display/blob/master/docu/FAQ.md) for further infos.

 * **Windows:**